astral-sh/ambient-id/README.md

   - On BuildKite, this crate invokes
     `buildkite-agent oidc request-token --audience <AUD>` to obtain the token.

+    > [!TIP]
+    > If you're using BuildKite's [Docker plugin], you'll need to
+    > propagate the environment and mount the BuildKite agent binary into
+    > the container for this to work correctly.
+    >
+    > Specifically, you'll need `propagate-environment: true` and
+    > `mount-buildkite-agent: true` set in your plugin configuration.

     For additional information on OpenID Connect in BuildKite, see the [BuildKite documentation].